denisuzhva/ML_task1/README.md

 main.py << main function

 # Misc
-parser.py << this makes .npy dataset and label files out of .csv files
+dataset_parser.py << this makes .npy dataset and label files out of .csv files

 analyze_* .py << for visualization and parsing of results

+parse_report.py << parse a table for the report